aws-samples/aws-lex-v2-bot-analytics/README.md

 - Pie and bar charts in the dashboard may show not show accurate data for the selected time range.
 We are currently investigating this issue
+- Metrics using CloudWatch Contributor Insights are limited to a 24 hour window within the selected time range.
+The CloudWatch Contributor Insights feature allows a maximum time range for the report is 24 hours, but you can choose a 24-hour window that occurred up to 15 days ago.

 ## Development